Gohla/pie/tutorial/src/3_min_sound/3_test/index.md

 It should allow this cycle and make it work correctly, or disallow it.
 ```

-We will put the utilities in a `common.rs` file and use that as a module in integration tests.
+We will put the utilities in a common file and use that as a module in integration tests.
-Create the `pie/src/tests` directory and create the `pie/src/tests/common.rs` file, and add to it:
+Create the `pie/src/tests` directory, create the `pie/src/tests/common` directory, and create the `pie/src/tests/common/mod.rs` file.
+Add the following code to `pie/src/tests/common/mod.rs`:

 ```rust,
 {{#include a_1_common_pie.rs}}